 Wunmi felt there were other things that Abedo could have done to help if she really was as kind as she purported herself to be.
-She could have sent her to school or got her a lesson teacher.
+She could have sent her to school or got her a tutor.
 She knew Abedo and her husband could afford it.
 Then Abedo would not have to talk to her like she was an imbecile especially when she spoke in English.
 She hears Abedo talk to other people in English.
-She spoke in her normal voice, not in an annoying over-enunciated way like she did with her.
+She spoke in her normal voice, not in the annoying over-enunciated way she did with her.

 On her return to the city, Musa the gateman stopped her immediately she stepped into the compound with her bags.
 He told her that Abedo had looked miserable and sad for a week after she left.
 Wunmi was not surprised.
 Abedo must have missed her helping hand.
 But as Musa continued talking, Wunmi realised that he thought Abedo had been sad because Wunmi had lost her mother.
-So while Musa was exalting Abedo’s kindness and empathy, Wunmi was wondering how pretentiousness Abedo was and did not realise when she walked away from Musa the source of the offending information, in annoyance.
+So while Musa was exalting Abedo’s kindness and empathy, Wunmi was wondering how pretentiousness Abedo was and did not realise when she walked away in annoyance from Musa, the source of the offending news.
 She was calm by the time Abedo came back home that evening.
 But her resentment had doubled.

 Wunmi put away the dusting pads and went to her room.
 Her room was one of the biggest in the house and was almost as big as the master bedroom.
 It was three times the size of the room she slept in with her brothers in her village and it always felt lonely despite all the furniture in the room which included a 20 inch TV and a small fridge.
 She laid on the bed and switched on the TV.
 As the TV came on, her phone rang.
 It was Rita.
-She smiled at Rita’s first three words.
+As Rita’s shrill voice became audibe over the phone, Wunmi smiled deeply at Rita’s first three words.

 Rita had shouted into the phone “I am pregnant.”